REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: Evaluation

-We assess the sample efficiency of our LLM-guided compilation framework by analyzing how code quality evolves with increasing search budget, quantified in terms of evaluated transformation proposals. \fref{fig:improvement_a} and \fref{fig:improvement_b} present results across four representative workloads, encompassing both transformer-style attention layers and convolution-heavy architectures.
-Across all benchmarks, our method achieves competitive or superior code performance with significantly fewer samples than state-of-the-art black-box autotuners such as MetaSchedule with \baseline.
-These results directly support the central hypothesis of our work: that \hemph{leveraging LLM-driven, context-aware reasoning enables more efficient and effective exploration of the compiler optimization space}.
+We assess the sample efficiency of the \compiler by analyzing how code quality evolves with increasing search budget, quantified in terms of evaluated transformation proposals. \fref{fig:improvement_a} presents results across five representative workloads, encompassing both transformer-style attention layers and convolution-heavy architectures.
+Across all benchmarks, our method achieves competitive or superior code performance with significantly fewer samples than state-of-the-art black-box autotuners such as TVM with \baseline.
+These results directly support the central hypothesis of our work: \hemph{leveraging LLM-driven, context-aware reasoning enables more efficient and effective exploration of the compiler optimization space}.

 \niparagraph{Rapid convergence in low-sample regimes.} A consistent trend across all benchmarks is the rapid ascent of code quality in the initial stages of search.
 This early-stage performance is critical in practice, as real-world compiler pipelines often operate under strict tuning time budgets. \fref{fig:improvement_a} shows \emph{Relative Speedup over Pre-Optimized Code} on the y-axis, with the number of evaluated transformation proposals on the x-axis.
 Speedup is defined as the ratio of the execution time of the unoptimized code to that of the optimized code after tuning.
-Higher values indicate more efficient and optimized codes.
-For instance, on the \llamabench, the proposed method achieves a 7.08$\times$ speedup over the untuned baseline with just 36 samples, whereas \baseline requires 72 samples, which is twice the budget to achieve comparable gains.
-On the \deepseekbench, the gap is even more pronounced: LLM-guided search achieves 7.05$\times$ speedup at 36 samples, while \baseline falls short of this mark even after 3000 samples.
+Higher values indicate more efficient and optimized code.
+For instance, on the \llamathreeb self-attention layer, the \compiler achieves a 7.08$\times$ speedup over the untuned baseline with just 36 samples, whereas TVM with \baseline requires 72 samples, which is twice the budget to achieve comparable gains.
+On the \llamafourscout MLP layer, the gap is even more pronounced: the \compiler achieves 12.7$\times$ speedup at 20 samples, while TVM falls short of this mark even after 3000 samples.